If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Early medical abortion can involve two visits to a clinic and is performed in the first ten weeks of pregnancy.

 This method involves taking two medicines which end a pregnancy.
-It’s not the same as emergency contraception (sometimes called the 'morning-after pill'), which can be taken to try to prevent pregnancy from happening in the first few days after unprotected sex.
+It’s not the same as emergency contraception, which can be taken to try to prevent pregnancy from happening in the first few days after unprotected sex.

 You will have cramps and bleeding and are likely to spot blood for up to fours weeks following the abortion.